mkalz/kalz.cc/content/publication/boerneretal-eer15/index.md

 slides: ""
 ---

-Kalz, M., Kreijns, K., Walhout, J., Castaño-Munoz, J., Espasa, A., & Tovar, E. (2015).
-Setting-up a European cross-provider data collection on open online courses. *International Review of Research in Open and Distributed Learning*, *16*(6), 62-77. https://doi.org/10.19173/irrodl.v16i6.2150
+Börner, D., Kalz, M., & Specht, M. (2015).
+It doesn’t matter, but: examining the impact of ambient learning displays on energy consumption and conservation at the workplace. *Environmental Education Research*, *21*(6), 899-915. https://doi.org/10.1080/13504622.2014.921804